-Minimum registration period Typical registration period Maximum registration period PhD (full time) PhD (part time) 3 years 5 years 4 years 6 years 5 years 7 years Research Master's (full time) 2 years 2 years 3 years Research Master's (part time) 3 years 3-4 years 5 years Professional Doctorate (part time) 4 years 4-5 years 6 years
+Minimum registration period Typical registration period Maximum registration period PhD (full time) 3 years 4 years 5 years PhD (part-time) 5 years 6 years 7 years Research Master's (full time) 2 years 2 years 3 years Research Master's (part time) 3 years 3-4 years 5 years Professional Doctorate (part time) 4 years 4-5 years 6 years

 - 5.3 If a student wishes to submit a thesis before the minimum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to do so.
-Such permission will be granted in exceptional cases only. - 5.4 If a student does not complete a thesis within the maximum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to continue his/her studies.
+Such permission will be granted in exceptional cases only. - 5.4 If a student does not submit a hardbound thesis to registry within the maximum period stipulated, he/she must seek permission from the Graduate Research Studies Board to be allowed to continue his/her studies.
 Such extensions will be granted in exceptional cases only. - 5.5 The registration date for Autumn registration is published in the Academic Calendar.
 The Spring registration date is 2nd March, for Year 1 students only.
 Students who register on or after this date must re-register for Year 1 in the following September.
 (Students should check these dates regularly in case of changes.)